Love Is the Answer (album): Promotion

 To promote the album, Streisand performed for one night only on September 26 at the Village Vanguard some forty-eight years after she opened for Miles Davis at the same venue.
 On October 2 she also gave a rare interview and performed live for a BBC TV special hosted by Jonathan Ross.
 Streisand's performance at the Village Vanguard was released on DVD as One Night Only: Barbra Streisand and Quartet at The Village Vanguard and was certified Platinum in the United States.

 The album was promoted in a QVC special which offered a Special Edition DVD that includes bonus video tracks of "People" from My Name Is Barbra (1965); "Yesterdays" from Color Me Barbra (1966); "I'm Always Chasing Rainbows" from The Belle of 14th Street (1967); "Silent Night" from A Happening in Central Park (1968); "Crying Time" (with Ray Charles) from Barbra Streisand...And Other Musical Instruments (1973).

+Critical reception

+John Bush of AllMusic described the album as "a heart-wrenching experience with virtually every song", noting that the sparse arrangements leave "practically nothing in the way of her voice".
+Billboard remarked that Streisand gives her "trademark romantic-ballad treatment to 13 well-known standards", though it questioned the album's pace, asking "how slow can you go?".

+Joan Anderman of The Boston Globe wrote that Streisand's "gorgeous tones and powers of interpretation are utterly intact", describing the album as a "return to basics" centered on classic standards, though she added that the "placid strings and feathery flutes seem to mock, rather than embellish, Streisand's pointed, bittersweet reflections".

+Leah Greenblatt of Entertainment Weekly wrote that the album is "swathed in champagne bubbles and black velvet", adding that although it is "not exactly galvanizing stuff", Streisand "still sings like buttah".
+John Fordham of The Guardian wrote that Streisand's delivery of the standards is "as accomplished as might be expected from a diva", though he added that the album is "really a reprofiled Streisand set for her fans, rather than an unexpected diversion for jazz ones".

+Adrian Edwards of the BBC praised the record's "discreet and luminous arrangements" and its "winning diversity", concluding that the double album "celebrates Streisand's enduring star quality".